DefiMan1729/InvoiceFinancing/README.md

 # Invoice (receivable) Tokenization + NFT Staking
+Asset tokenization is the process of converting physical assets like real estate, fine art, or commodities into digital tokens that can be traded on a blockchain.
+Asset tokenization enables fractional ownership of assets, making it possible for a broader range of investors to participate in the ownership and investment of high-value physical assets.
+In this project we have tokenized an Invoice

-This project has two smart contracts, smart contract #1: takes the Invoice details and mints an NFT smart contract #2: demonstrates a basic Solidity smart contract Vault that can accept an Invoice NFT (ERC721) and mint custom tokens (ERC20) equal to the face value of the Invoice.
+This project has two smart contracts

+smart contract #1: takes the Invoice details and mints an NFT <p>
+smart contract #2: demonstrates a basic Solidity smart contract Vault that can accept an Invoice NFT (ERC721) and mint custom tokens (ERC20) equal to the face value of the Invoice.

 We will create a NFT with face value of the Invoice (eg Tax Invoice amount with GST # in India).
 This unique NFT will be either minted on behalf of the firm, by a virtual asset service provider (it can be self-service also).
 This unique NFT will represent a tokenised Account Receivable (Invoice).